Reformatory district

 A distinct cultural and ecological landscape

-by mac, almost 2 years ago
+by mac, over 2 years ago

 The Reformatory lands are a strange and wonderful opportunity in my mind.
 I have used them to hike, fish, forage and picnic throughout my life just like many other locals.
 I have participated in organized garbage cleanups there, and taught children there through the Guelph Outdoor School. these lands mean a lot to me but i have always felt a hint of sadness there, people often litter and don't treat it with the respect it deserves.
 For a long time now I've wanted someone to take a more active stewardship role there.